If your question is not answered here, call us during open hours at 360-596-5271 for an immediate answer, or you can email email@example.com.

 Yes.
 Bring your driver's license to the Check Out Desk to create a library user account.

 Only currently enrolled SPSCC students may print in the library.
 Your network ID, which is your student email (firstname.lastname@example.org) account, is linked to your print account.
-Printing cost is 7 cents per page (double-sided pages are considered one page).
-Color printing is not available in the library.
+Printing cost is 7 cents per page for black & white.
+Color printing is available for 25 cents per page.
+Double-sided pages are considered one page.

-Students can use a credit card to add money to their print account online, or pay with cash or check in the One Stop center (Building 22, second floor).
+Students are pre-loaded with $1.75 credit to their printing account each quarter (this amount does not roll over to the next quarter).
+Once this pre-loaded credit is used up, students can use a credit card to add money to their print account online, or pay with cash or check in the One Stop center (Building 22, second floor).

 Community users: You are welcome to use the library's computers any time during open hours.
 However, first priority is always to our currently enrolled students.
 Low demand times for the computers are typically after 2 pm until closing.
 Ask a library staff member to log you on.
 You may also borrow a laptop computer at the Check Out Desk at any time, if one is available.